ASA2022: Anthropology Educates

 Anthropology is, above all, a way of education.
 Anthropological study is potentially transformative for all involved, be they teachers or learners, researchers or participants.
 At its best, it is an education that opens to the wisdom, experience and knowledge of people everywhere, in a sustained, collaborative, and critical reflection upon the conditions and possibilities of collective life, both presently and into the future.
 Yet all too often anthropological education reproduces authorised knowledge and paradigms, shaped by institutional demands, thus perpetuating exclusion and privilege.

-In order to put this aim into practice, we are adopting an entirely novel format.
-Following an introduction, the conference will comprise five consecutive studios, each extending over a month, with opportunities for ongoing conversation on the virtual conference platform.
-Our intention is not so much to provide a forum for the presentation of finished work as to open up a space for conversation, with a view to advancing the topic under discussion.
+In order to put this aim into practice, we adopted an entirely novel format, where the conference comprised five consecutive studios, each extending over a month, with opportunities for ongoing conversation on the virtual conference platform.
+Our intention was not so much to provide a forum for the presentation of finished work as to open up a space for conversation, with a view to advancing the topic under discussion.
 By the conclusion of the conference, then, we expect to be in a very different place from where we began.
 This, in turn, will be reflected in the eventual conference volume, which we conceive less as a collection of papers than as a multi-stranded compilation of voices and perspectives.

 Anthropology as education